Shankhanil/Flower-demo/README.md

 Federated Learning offers several advantages, including privacy preservation, reduced communication overhead, and the ability to adapt models to diverse datasets without centralizing sensitive information.
 It has applications in various fields, such as healthcare, finance, and Internet of Things (IoT), where preserving data privacy is paramount.

-## Features

-List some key features of your project.

 ## Installation

 Follow these step-by-step instructions on how to get started with Flower for Federated learning.